rdgao/rdgao.github.io/_posts/2014-07-03-the-evolution-of-the-san-antonio-spurs.md

 ---
-title: 'San Antonio: A Tale of Two Spurs'
+title: 'San Antonio: A Tale of Two Spurs.'
-categories:
-- Analytics
-tags: []
+tags: [Data & Analytics]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/2014-07-03-spurs-0.png
+  overlay_filter: rgba(0,0,0,0.2)
+  teaser: /assets/images/blog/2014-07-03-spurs-0.png

+excerpt: "Honestly though: the Spurs getting too old 6 seasons ago was the reason why the Spurs won the title this year.
+Isn't that something?"
 ---
 The San Antonio Spurs (SAS) became the NBA Champions, for the 5th time in the Duncan Era (1997/98-Present), on June 15, 2014.
 It was full of beautiful and heartwarming storylines: from the revenge of last year's loss, to the Big